rspamd/rspamd/doc/faq.md

 ```

 ### Can I customize log output for logger
 Yes, there is `log_format` option in `logging.inc`.
-Here is a useful configuration snippet that allows to add more information comparing to the default rspamd logger output:
+Here is a useful configuration snippet that allows you to add more information in comparison to the default rspamd logger output:

 ```ucl
 log_format =<<EOD